Quantum state preparation via engineered ancilla resetting: The protocol

 \subsection{Time-periodic master equation}

-In order to generate $\Lambda$, the system S is coherently coupled to an ancilla A. The ancilla A subsequently experiences a non-unitary dynamics, characterized by a periodic resetting of its state to a reference state.
+In order to generate $\Lambda$, the system S is coherently coupled to an ancilla $A$.
+The ancilla $A$ subsequently experiences non-unitary dynamics, characterized by a periodic resetting of its state to a reference state.
 The composite Hilbert space of the system and ancilla is denoted by $\mathcal H=\mathcal H_S\otimes \mathcal H_A$.
 The time-dependent master equation governing the density operator $\chi(t)$ in $\mathcal H$ is represented by $\mathcal L(t)$, given as:

 In this equation, the Hamiltonian $H$ describes the interaction between the system and the ancilla.
 The superoperator ${\mathcal K}$, which acts periodically on the ancilla with a period of $\delta t$, is responsible for resetting its state, and assumed to act on a much faster timescale than the dynamics.
-Master equations such as Eq. \eqref{Eq:mEq} have been explored in the literature to describe the dynamics of masers pumped by beams of atoms \cite{Filipowicz:1986,Slosser:1990,Briegel:1995,Wellens:2000,Pielawa:2010} and, more generally, in order to extend Floquet theory to open quantum systems \cite{Hartmann:2017}.
+Master equations such as Eq.~\ref{Eq:mEq} have been explored in the literature to describe the dynamics of masers pumped by beams of atoms \cite{Filipowicz:1986,Slosser:1990,Briegel:1995,Wellens:2000,Pielawa:2010} and, more generally, in order to extend Floquet theory to open quantum systems \cite{Hartmann:2017}.
 In some cases, the ancilla is reset to different states as a function of $n$ \cite{Wellens:2000}.

 In the context of microwave cavity quantum electrodynamics, the operator ${\mathcal K}$ captures the effect of an atom interacting with the maser at short intervals of time.
-When these interactions times are much shorter than the other time scales of the dynamics, they are approximated by effective kicks occurring at the instants $t_n=n\delta t$ \cite{Briegel:1995,Pielawa:2010}.
-In our case, instead, the interaction time between system and ancilla stretches over a finite interval $\delta t$, in which they become entangled.
-This dynamics is encompassed by the Hamiltonian
+When these interaction times are much shorter than the other time scales of the dynamics, they are approximated by effective kicks occurring at the instants $t_n=n\delta t$ \cite{Briegel:1995,Pielawa:2010}.
+In our case, instead, the interaction time between the system and the ancilla stretches over a finite interval $\delta t$, in which they become entangled.
+These dynamics are encompassed by the Hamiltonian

 where $H_S$ and $H_A$ denote the Hamiltonian of subsystems S and A, respectively, and $H_{SA}$ their interaction.